maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * Unified support for common media types through `MediaTypeFactory` delegate.
   * Superseding use of the Java Activation Framework.
 * Data binding with immutable objects (Kotlin / Lombok / `@ConstructorProperties`)
-* Support for the JSON Binding API (as an alternative to Jackson and GSON).
+* Support for the JSON Binding API (with Eclipse Yasson or Apache Johnzon as an alternative to Jackson and GSON).
 * Support for Jackson 2.9.
 * Support for Protobuf 3.
 * Support for Reactor 3.1 `Flux` and `Mono` as well as RxJava 1.3 and 2.1 as return values from Spring MVC controller methods targeting use of the new reactive `WebClient` (see below) or Spring Data Reactive repositories in Spring MVC controllers.